– What is the Redwoods Treewalk?

 However, we have two baby trolleys available (photo here).
 These are available on a first come, first served basis and the strollers can be used by infants 2.3 – 10 kg in weight and 48 – 74 cm in length.
 Two adults must operate the baby stroller (front and rear).
 However, our friendly team members are happy to help if you’re visiting solo.

 Check out our Prices + Hours page for the most up-to-date opening hours or our facebook for last minute changes or notices.
 The only day we’re closed is Christmas Day (25th Dec).

 – Is it open in the rain?

-Yes, in fact, the forest ambience and colours are even more stunning in the wet weather, so the treewalk is a very good all weather activity.
-However, we will not operate the Treewalk in high winds or during thunder/lightning storms.
-Please note, that a sturdy pair of shoes with a solid tread/sole is advisable when visiting the treewalk during wetter conditions.
+Yes, in fact, the forest ambiance and colours are even more stunning in the wet weather, so the treewalk is a very good all weather activity.
+However, please be aware that although the forest canopy can provide shelter from the rain, you will need wet weather gear and sturdy shoes for heavier downpours!
+In addition, it is always advisable to wear a sturdy pair of shoes with a solid tread/sole when visiting the treewalk during wetter conditions.
+We will not operate the Treewalk in high winds or during thunder/lightning storms.

 – Is there a map of the walk?

 Yes, click here to download our Treewalk map.